BogdanCatalin-Iacob/Food-Fiesta/README.md

         - "DB_URL"
     - in Heroku config var add the same variable with values

-4. Store Static and Media files in Cloudinary and Deploy to Heroku:
-    - Create three directories in the main directory; media, storage, and templates.
-    - Create a file named "Procfile" in the main directory and add the following:
-        - web: gunicorn project-name.WSGI
-    - Log in to Heroku using the terminal Heroku login -i.
+5. Log in to Heroku using the terminal Heroku login -i.
     - Then run the following command: **heroku git:remote -a your_app_name_here** and replace your_app_name_here with the name of your Heroku app.
 This will link the app to your Gitpod terminal.
     - After linking your app to your workspace, you can then deploy new versions of the app by running the command **git push heroku main** and your app will be deployed to Heroku.

+    - Or under the "Deploy" menu on Heroku, select:
+        - Deployment method: Connect Github
+        - Search for name of your project on Github
+        - Connect
+        - Enable automatic deploys

 -   ### Project Creation